-When you’re looking for an impressive, high-end meal in London Bridge, you can usually count on one of the many glitzy dining establishments in the Shard.
+When you’re looking for an impressive, high-end meal in London Bridge, you can usually count on one of the many glitzy restaurants in the Shard.

 However, they’re absolutely no good for:

 A) reinventing the typically French character of fine dining with Korean ingredients and techniques (winning a Michelin Star in the process) and

 B) people who don’t like heights.

 So the next time you’d like to treat someone to a unique fine dining experience – at a mere pinch above sea level – head to Sollip.